arushibhagat/Emotion-Analysis-using-NLP/README.md

 •	TF-IDF Vectorization: Converted preprocessed text into TF-IDF vectors for model training.

 4. Model Selection and Training
-•	Trained multiple classifiers including Logistic Regression, Decision Tree, Random Forest, K Nearest Neighbors, SVM, and Naive Bayes.
+•	Trained multiple classifiers including Logistic Regression, Decision Tree, Random Forest, K Nearest Neighbors, SVM, Naive Bayes, MultiLayer Perceptron(MLP), and Recurrent Neural Network(RNN) with LSTM.
 •	Split the data into training and testing sets (80/20 ratio).
-•	Evaluated models using classification metrics like precision, recall, and F1-score.
+•	Evaluated models using classification metrics like accuracy, precision, recall, and F1-score.

 5. Model Evaluation
 •	Evaluated each model's performance on the test set using classification reports.
 •	Identified the best-performing models based on accuracy and other metrics.

 6. Hyperparameter Tuning
-•	Conducted hyperparameter tuning using GridSearchCV for selected classifiers to optimize model performance.
+•	Conducted hyperparameter tuning using GridSearchCV for traditional ML classifiers to optimize model performance.

 7. Model Saving
 •	Saved the trained model using joblib for potential deployment.

-8. Flask App for user input
+8. Interactive CLI for user input
 •	It can take text input from user and predict the emotion related to it.

 Libraries Used:
-NumPy: Essential for numerical operations and data manipulation.
-NLTK: Supports text preprocessing and sentiment analysis for emotion tasks.
-Pandas: Facilitates efficient data handling and preprocessing.
-Matplotlib: Enables visualization of model performance and emotional trends.
-Scikit-Learn: Supports predictive data analysis of dataset.
+NLTK, NumPy, Pandas, Matplotlib, Scikit-Learn, Tensorflow and Keras.

 *Results*